 Would you like to save this recipe?

-Dough is always tricky, but don’t worry about it.
-If the dough doesn’t come together easily or if it’s too dry and crumbly, add a bit of water.
+Dough can be tricky.
+If the dough doesnโt come together easily or if itโs too dry and crumbly, add a bit of water.
 If the dough is too wet and sticky, making it hard to handle, add a bit of flour.
-It’s super important to avoid overworking the dough as much as possible, though, because the less mixing you do, the softer and lighter the scones will be.
+Itโs super important to avoid overworking the dough as much as possible, though, because the less mixing you do, the softer and lighter the scones will be.

 Use cold ingredients when making scones, otherwise the butter will melt fast and the dough will be messy and hard to work with.
-I place both the flour and sliced butter in the freezer for 15 minutes, and use cold heavy cream.
+I place both the flour and sliced butter in the freezer for 15 minutes before making the dough, and use very cold heavy cream too.

 Ingredients